 - Eating a nutritious diet

-- Getting a sufficient amount of sleep every night
+- Getting enough sleep every night

 - Exercising regularly